 The market isn’t Munich’s only attraction, as you can see from my photographs.
 It has much to recommend it all year round with plenty of cultural attractions aside from its shops and restaurants.

-Another old town worthy of a visit and we’ll be back here again in September for the UCI Road World Championships.
-Nonetheless, we had an enjoyable potter about with a pit-stop for coffee followed by lunch, followed by a spot of food shopping in one of its indoor markets.
+Another old town worthy of a visit where we had an enjoyable potter about with a pit-stop for coffee followed by lunch, then a spot of food shopping in one of its indoor markets.

 It would be rude not to mention our holiday home, situated almost in the centre of town, close to all the action.
 It’s four identical 100 sq m, two-bed, two bath, apartments within a newish building (built 2007-8) with panoramic views.
 It’s well kitted out and even has English television thanks to its roof top satellite.